Parallel Quantum Algorithm for Hamiltonian Simulation: Parallel Quantum Walk

-\begin{remark} One might notice that the expression $g(t_0)\circ\ldots\circ g(t_{r-1})$ is ready to be computed in parallel by Lemma~\ref{lmm:sequence of associative operators}.
-This point is in fact the key ingredient to implement a parallel pre-walk.
-We also point out that if the function $g$ and its inverse are both arithmetic-depth-efficiently computable, then the mapping $\ket{0}\mapsto \frac{1}{\sqrt{d}}\sum_{t\in [d]}\ket{g(t)}$ is also arithmetic-depth-efficiently computable by evaluating $g$ in place on the state $\frac{1}{\sqrt{d}}\sum_{t\in [d]}\ket{t}$, which can be prepared by applying Hadamard gates in parallel. \end{remark}
+\begin{remark} One might notice in the first condition that the expression $g(t_0)\circ\ldots\circ g(t_{r-1})$ is ready to be computed in parallel by Lemma~\ref{lmm:sequence of associative operators}, which is actually the key to implement a parallel pre-walk.
+We also point out that if the function $g$ and its inverse are both arithmetic-depth-efficiently computable, then the mapping $\ket{0}\mapsto \frac{1}{\sqrt{d}}\sum_{t\in [d]}\ket{g(t)}$ is also arithmetic-depth-efficiently computable by evaluating $g$ in place on the state $\frac{1}{\sqrt{d}}\sum_{t\in [d]}\ket{t}$, which can be prepared by applying Hadamard gates in parallel.

+In the second condition, the inverse function $L^{(-1)}$ actually enables an efficient garbage cleaning, as shown later in Corollary~\ref{cor:log depth path for 1-uniform-structured}. \end{remark}

 For a better understanding of the quite involved Definition~\ref{def:1-uniform-structured}, we show three examples of uniform-structured Hamiltonians.
 The first example is a band Hamiltonian, which has its nonzero entries concentrated within a band around the diagonal.